learn-co-students/displaying-has-many-through-rails-lab-v-000/README.md

 First, fork and clone this lab. <em>Before anything</em>, note that when you generate models, controllers, etc, be sure to include this option, so that it skips tests (which we already have): `--no-test-framework`

 You'll need to create all of the migrations, models, routes, controllers, and views.
 Because this is for a hospital, a doctor can have many patients, but a patient also has many doctors.
 Patients and doctors both have many appointments.
 Our `appointments` table should have a column called `appointment_datetime`.
+When you display this datetime, make sure it's in a human readable format.
+The tests will be expecting "January 12, 2016 at 3:00"

 We've provided a seeds file so you can have some data to play around with - run `rake db:seed` once your migrations and models are complete.

 <a href='https://learn.co/lessons/displaying-has-many-through-rails-lab' data-visibility='hidden'>View this lesson on Learn.co</a>